Careers360 Logo

 Question:47

-Fill in the Blanks In a football championship, 153 matches were played.
-Every two teams played one match with each other.
-The number of teams, participating in the championship is ______.
+Fill in the Blanks.
+In a football championship, 153 matches were played.
+Every two teams played one match against each other.
+The number of teams participating in the championship is ______.

 Answer:

-It is given that every 2 teams played one match with another.
+It is given that every 2 teams played one match against each other.

 Question:48